ExosLab/PAC3ProjectsPublic/README.md

 - v2_sprinter.txt -

 *This outfit is, as far as I can tell, completely nonfunctional.
 I am uploading it here for preservation's sake.
 This outfit was to be debuted alongside Tripod V2's demo reel however became completely unusable after some time away from Garry's Mod.
-This is a small tripod built off antlion guards that I was going to use in-place of a probe on V2 if I couldn't figure out how to do it.*
+This is a small tripod built off antlions that I was going to use in-place of a probe on V2 if I couldn't figure out how to do it.*

 Special thanks to Starry for their amazing tutorials on the subject matter, and FirePenguin99 for their tutorials on PAC3 Projectiles.
 Also a big thanks to the creator of the outfit *"tutorial tripod base.txt"*, which I downloaded from a YouTube Community post.
 I would never have figured out how to do probes without that tutorial, though I am now unable to find the post from which I downloaded it.
 If you know the creator/are the creator, please notify me so I can credit you properly.